gracejhu/gracejhu.github.io/README.md

 a full tutorial is avaible on the site, but if you want to make small changes:
 * update index.jemdoc
-* run python jemdoc.py index.jemdoc
+* run: python jemdoc.py index.jemdoc
 * an updated html file will be created